windingwind/zotero-plugin-toolkit/docs/zotero-plugin-toolkit.shortcutmanager.register.md

 Register a shortcut key with window.addEventListener("keypress").

-The callback will not be affected by conflictions.
+The callback will not be affected by conflicting.

 <b>Signature:</b>